Embedding calculus and grope cobordism of knots: Intermediate results

 In Section~\ref{subsec:gropes} we discuss grope cobordisms, which are certain $2$-complexes in $M$ modelled on trees, that `witness' $n$-equivalence of the two knots on `the boundary of a cobordism'.

-More precisely, one first defines (see Definition~\ref{def:abstract-grope}) the \emph{abstract (capped) grope $G_\Gamma$} modelled on an undecorated tree $\Gamma\in\Tree(n)$ as a $2$-complex with circle boundary built by inductively attaching surface stages according to $\Gamma$ as on the left\footnote{Although our pictures sometimes seem not smooth, the corners are present only for convenience.} of Figure~\ref{fig:grope-intro}: each leaf contributes a disk (called a \emph{cap}), and each trivalent vertex a torus with one boundary component; we also fix an oriented subarc $a_0\subseteq\partial G_\Gamma=\S^1$.
-There is a canonical embedding $\Gamma\hookrightarrow G_\Gamma$ of the tree into this $2$-complex.
+More precisely, one first defines (see Definition~\ref{def:abstract-grope}) the \emph{abstract grope $G_\Gamma$} modelled on an undecorated tree $\Gamma\in\Tree(n)$ as a $2$-complex built by inductively attaching surface stages according to $\Gamma$: each leaf contributes a disk (called a \emph{cap}), and each trivalent vertex a punctured torus (genus one surface with one boundary component).
+The upper stages are attached along the two simple closed curves of the punctured torus that generate its fundamental group, see the left part of Figure~\ref{fig:grope-intro}.
+We define the boundary $\partial G_\Gamma$ as the boundary of the bottom stage, which is the stage corresponding to the root of $\Gamma$; we also fix an oriented subarc $a_0\subseteq\partial G_\Gamma=\S^1$.
+Moreover, there is a canonical embedding $\Gamma\hra G_\Gamma$ of the tree into this $2$-complex.